Strong bounds and exact solutions to the minimum broadcast time problem: Introduction

 In the current work, a problem in the domain of broadcasting is studied.
 The \emph{minimum broadcast time} (MBT) problem is identified by a graph and a subset of its nodes, referred to as source nodes.
 Each node in the graph corresponds to a communication unit.
 The task is to disseminate a signal from the source nodes to all other nodes in a shortest possible time (broadcast time), while abiding by communication rules.
 A node is said to be \emph{informed} at a given time if it is a source, or it already has received the signal from some other node.
 Otherwise, the node is said to be \emph{uninformed}.
 Consequently, the set of informed nodes is initially exactly the set of sources.
-Reflecting the fact that communication can be established only between pairs of nodes that are located within a sufficiently close vicinity of each other, the edge set of the graph consists of potential communication links along which the signal can be transmitted.
+Reflecting the fact that communication can be established only between pairs of nodes that are located within a sufficiently close vicinity of each other, the edge set of the graph consists of potential communication links along which the signal can be transmitted. \change

-The time is divided into a finite number of steps.
-Agreeing with the whispering model, every informed node can, in each time step, forward the signal to at most one uninformed neighbor node.
-Therefore, the number of informed nodes can at most be doubled from one step to the next.
-This communication protocol appears in various practical application such as communication among computer processors or telephone networks.
-In situations where the signals have to travel large distances, it is typically assumed that the signal is sent to one neighbor at the time.
-Inter-satellite communication networks thus constitute a prominent application area \cite{chu17}.
-Particularly, the MBT problem arises when one or a few satellites need to broadcast data quickly by means of time-division multiplexing.
+Consider time represented by integers $1,2,\ldots$. \stopchange Agreeing with the whispering model, every informed node can \change forward the signal to at most one uninformed neighbour node at a time. \stopchange Therefore, the number of informed nodes \change is at most doubled at any time. \stopchange This communication protocol appears in various practical applications, such as communication among computer processors or telephone networks.
+In situations where the signals have to travel large distances, it is typically assumed that the signal is sent to one neighbour at \change a \stopchange time.
+Inter-satellite communication networks thus constitute a prominent application area \citep{chu17}.
+Particularly, the MBT problem arises when one or a few satellites need to broadcast data quickly by means of time-division multiplexing. \change